ClabonConsultingLtd/AzureDevOpsChangedFilesDemo/README.md

 # AzureDevOpsChangedFilesDemo

-## 3-Basic Pipeline
+## 4-Scalability

-Contains a simple pipeline which checks against hard coded paths to determine whether jobs should run.
+Completed sample demonstrating improvements to the pipeline by removing hard coded path and job declarations in favour of a more usage of scalable config files.